SalvoBevi/Data-Centric-Development-Milestone-Project/README.md

 ## Deployment

-This page has been deployed to ["Github Pages"]().
+This page has been deployed to ["Heroku Pages"](https://dashboard.heroku.com/apps/milestone-project-salvatore-b).

-GitHub is used to host the code and publish the pages.
+Heroku is used to host the code and publish the pages.

 After a final Git Add and Git commit